Creamy, Luxurious French Buttercream: Your Complete Guide

 25-45 mins + cooling

 French buttercream is a luxuriously decadent frosting made primarily from eggs, sugar, and butter.
-Flavor-wise, it’s a bit more complex than the meringue buttercreams because the added yolks impart a rich, creamy, pastry cream-like flavor.
-The silky smooth texture makes it perfect for all your cake decorating needs.
+Flavor-wise, it’s a bit more complex than the meringue buttercreams, as the added yolks impart a rich, creamy, pastry-cream-like flavor.
+The silky-smooth texture makes it perfect for all your cake-decorating needs.
 My method uses a simple water bath, making this frosting ideal for those looking to elevate their frosting game in terms of decorating, flavor, and texture.

 What is French Buttercream?